EduardaCosta/SSB_Scripts_Partitions_Buckets/README.md

 # SSB Scripts
-Scripts used for the WorldCist'18 publication
+Scripts used for a benchmark that was conducted to evaluate the performance of a Hive BDW with different modelling and organization strategies.

 Folder "Denormalized Table":
   presto/hive_D_part_buckets - for the tables partitioned by one atribute and with bucketing by any attribute;